-PS409 PSYCHOLOGY, SCIENCE AND PSEUDOSCIENCE (5 ECTS) Module Coordinator: Prof. Brian Hughes

-Pseudoscience refers to a practice or body of knowledge that purports to be scientific but diverges from the qualitystandards conventionally applied to science and scientists.
-Examples include supposedly scientific claims about telepathy, mediumship, and alternative medicine, but also many claims relating to climate-change scepticism, political conspiracy theories, and several xenophobic tropes.
+PS409 PSYCHOLOGY, SCIENCE AND PSEUDOSCIENCE (5 ECTS) Module Coordinator: Prof. Brian Hughes telepathy, mediumship, and alternative medicine, but also many claims relating to climate-change scepticism, political conspiracy theories, and several xenophobic tropes.
 According to some critics, several areas of mainstream psychology can also be said to at least hover at the boundary between science and pseudoscience.
 In this module we consider: (a) the nature of science and pseudoscience; (b) the distinctions and overlaps between psychology and pseudoscience; and (c) the psychology of 'evidence' and the way people often prefer nonsense over logic.
 We also examine how mainstream psychologists can themselves engage in their own forms of faulty scientific reasoning when they garble concepts relating to statistics and probability, when they succumb to bias and social influence, and when they sympathise with anti-science sentiments.
 As a case study, we consider the way psychologists have traditionally discussed and examined so-called 'Medically Unexplained Symptoms'.
-We conclude by considering how evidencebased reasoning, while humanly difficult, is critical to the well-being of the world.
+We conclude by considering how evidence-based reasoning, while humanly difficult, is critical to the well-being of the world.